djnavarro/djnavarro.github.io/content/papers/index.md

 -   Navarro, D. J. (in press).
 If mathematical psychology did not exist we might need to invent it: A comment on theory building in psychology. *Perspectives on Psychological Science*.
 Accepted 6 Sep 2020. \[[pdf](./preprint_shepard.pdf), [psyarxiv](https://psyarxiv.com/ygbjp/), [osf](https://osf.io/7cvtk/), [github](https://github.com/djnavarro/shepard-theory), [doi](https://doi.org/10.1177/1745691620974769)\]
 -   Hotaling, J. M., Navarro, D. J. & Newell, B. R. (in press).
 Skilled bandits: Learning to choose in a reactive world. *Journal of Experimental Psychology: Learning, Memory and Cognition.* Accepted 24 Sep 2020. \[[psyarxiv](https://psyarxiv.com/ghmdx/), [doi](https://doi.org/10.1037/xlm0000981)\]
 -   Walker, A. R., Navarro, D. J., Newell, B. R. & Beesley, T. (in press).
 Protection from uncertainty in the exploration/exploitation trade-off. *Journal of Experimental Psychology: Learning, Memory, and Cognition.* Accepted 19 Nov 2020 \[[psyarxiv](https://psyarxiv.com/5y643)\]
+-   Ledgerwood, A., Pickett, C., Navarro, D. J., Remedios, J. D. & Lewis, N. A. Jr (in press) The unbearable limitations of solo science: Team science as a path for more rigorous and relevant research. *Brain and Behavioral Science*.
+Accepted May 1, 2021

 Preprints, manuscripts, etc
 ---------------------------